gabrielkoo/devto-stats-github-action/README.md

 3. Add a new repository secret:
    - Name: `DEVTO_API_KEY`
    - Value: Your dev.to API key
-4. The workflow will run daily at 6 AM UTC and update your graphs
+4. The workflow will run daily at midnight UTC and update your graphs

 **Features:**
-- Runs daily to keep your stats current
+- Runs daily at midnight UTC to keep your stats current
 - Starts from the 2nd last day to refresh potentially incomplete data
 - Automatically commits and pushes updated graphs
 - Can be manually triggered from the Actions tab